deezer/cover_song_detection/README.md

 # Large Scale Cover Detection in Digital Music Libraries using Metadata, Lyrics and Audio Features

-Source code and supplementary materials for the DLfM-2018 paper "Large Scale Cover Detection in Digital Music Libraries using Metadata, Lyrics and Audio Features" by Albin Correya, Romain Hennequin and Mickaël Arcos, DLfM 2018, September, Paris, France
+Source code and supplementary materials for the paper "Correya, Albin, Romain Hennequin, and Mickaël Arcos.
+"Large-Scale Cover Song Detection in Digital Music Libraries Using Metadata, Lyrics and Audio Features." arXiv preprint arXiv:1808.10351 (2018)".

 This repo contains scripts to run text-based experiments for cover song detection task on the [MillionSongDataset (MSD)](https://labrosa.ee.columbia.edu/millionsong/) which is imported into an [Elasticsearch (ES)](https://www.elastic.co/blog/what-is-an-elasticsearch-index) index as described in the above mentioned paper.